skadistats/smoke/README.md

-**WIP: This entire document is very new.
-Please submit corrections!**
+**This document is a work in progress.
+Please open an issue for any technical or other errors you find.**

 # smoke